Learn more

 Mordell-Weil groups and generators and Birch--Swinnerton-Dyer data

-These were computed by John Cremona using Magma's MordellWeilShaInformation and AnalyticRank functions, implemented by Steve Donnelly and Mark Watkins.
+These were computed by John Cremona using Magma's MordellWeilShaInformation and AnalyticRank functions, implemented by Steve Donnelly and Mark Watkins; the special L-values were in some cases computed using the pari library.

 Galois representations